mreyp/TFM_ParkinsonDetection/README.md

 This repository is used to store all the files used in the development of the project: **Voice-Based Parkinson’s Disease Detection through Neural Networks and GAN-Driven Data Augmentation**.

 This project has been developed as a Master's Thesis by Marta Rey Paredes, for the Master's Degree in Artificial Intelligence (MUIA) at the Polytechnic University of Madrid.
-The associated document can be found in the [Archivo Digital UPM](https://oa.upm.es).

 The five models presented are copies of existing repositories, modified to adapt them for this project.